Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

 View All Test Results

-Disclaimer: Test results represent initial testing phase performance under controlled laboratory conditions using intentionally contaminated water.
+Disclaimer: Test results represent performance under controlled laboratory conditions using intentionally contaminated water.
 Actual performance may vary based on source water quality, contaminant levels, flow rate, temperature, and filter age.
 Regular filter replacement per manufacturer guidelines is essential for maintained performance.
 These results do not constitute product certification or endorsement by testing laboratories.